FAQs and Useful Information

 The Delegations Register (opens in a new window) is an online database of all staff that hold delegations (the ability to approve actions on the University's behalf) in a substantive or acting capacity.

-In the Register, you can find who can sign documents for your unit or other units of the University.
+In the Register, you can find the Officer of the University who is authroised to approve and sign documents for your school or other divisions of the University.

 The Register enables you to ascertain who holds a delegation for a particular cost centre or organisational unit, what the level of their delegation is, and when that authority was or is effective.